Voxelum/minecraft-launcher-core-node/CONTRIBUTE.md

 - @xmcl/user

-In node, it will use `got` as requester.
+In node, it will use nodejs http/https module as requester.
 In browser, it will use `fetch` as requester.

 ### General Gaming Features (Node/Electron/Browser)